mirror/dd-wrt/src/router/python/Doc/reference/expressions.rst

-Due to their side effects on the containing scope, ``yield`` expressions are not permitted as part of the implicitly defined scopes used to implement comprehensions and generator expressions (in Python 3.7, such expressions emit :exc:`DeprecationWarning` when compiled, in Python 3.8+ they will emit :exc:`SyntaxError`)..
+Due to their side effects on the containing scope, ``yield`` expressions are not permitted as part of the implicitly defined scopes used to implement comprehensions and generator expressions.

-.. deprecated:: 3.7
+.. versionchanged:: 3.8
-   Yield expressions deprecated in the implicitly nested scopes used to implement comprehensions and generator expressions.
+   Yield expressions prohibited in the implicitly nested scopes used to implement comprehensions and generator expressions.

 Generator functions are described below, while asynchronous generator